 The problem of economics is that political economics (= agenda-pushing) has hijacked and dominated theoretical economics (= science) since the founding fathers.
 To get out of the current pluralism of provable false theories (Walrasianism, Keynesianism, Marxianism, Austrianism) requires that theoretical economics emancipates itself from political economics.
 Or, more generally, that science emancipates itself from politics or any other conceivable other-directedness.
 Other-directedness — this is rather trivial — takes mostly the form of money.
 As Bob reminds everybody in his post above: “If that were to be done [ejection of political economists from the scientific community], funding for the remaining sciences might dry up.”

-The proper separation of politics/business on the one hand and science on the other presupposes the solution of the funding problem.
+The proper separation of politics/business on the one hand and science on the other presupposes the solution to the funding problem.
 Obviously, there can be no full scientific independence without full financial independence.

 The curious thing is that what we call material wealth/innovative products/civilization/ culture/ knowledge has for the most part been created by science but scientists have to go begging for funds and are de facto continuously threatened with the withdrawal of funds.
 As a result, science is leveraged where government, the military, the corporations, Wall Street, and wealthy individuals pour money in and it is de-leveraged elsewhere.